reasoningengine/ZuseOS/README.md

 Joshua ben Pantera or Jesus Christ and Ponce Pilate : https://www.youtube.com/watch?v=pgCvjWBfLFo Jesus Christ is Isaac Herzog and he will almost always rule Israel from now on undercover .
 It is not the theory of the new last supper .
 Torah has dreidel .
 Cleromancy that has extraterrestrials .
 Other cleromancy has extraterrestrials too .
 Almost everything is hexadecimal word of God with psi or a soul .
 Word of God with an emerging psi or a soul .
 The creator likes rehabilitative justice .
 Close Guantanamo and other torture centers , max security prisons or an even larger war will erupt .
+Ashkenazis should convert to Christianism and TAO and abandon the Ashkenazi religion .